Saga customers can save hundreds on holidays and cruises - browse our available travel offers and find out more here.

-Equally, when the autumn weather in UK is balmy, it’s hard to imagine how cold you are going to be on a dog sled in Finland.
+Equally, when the autumn weather in the UK is balmy, it’s hard to imagine how cold you are going to be on a dog sled in Finland.
 That’s when you wonder why you didn’t pack several extra woollen sweaters.

 Always check the weather, not forgetting things like humidity or wind chill that can make a real difference to your comfort.

 When packing, layers are key as adding or subtracting thinner clothing can more easily adjust for temperature than heavier ones.

 If you do get it wrong, don’t panic.
 Sometimes it’s better to just find a local shop so you end up wearing what the locals are wearing.

 As well as being exactly suited to the climate, you’ll blend in much better.
 Of course, that’s an easier proposition in a cheap Greek supermarket than in a posh Swiss health resort.

 How to pack for a tour holiday

 In a tour group you will meet lots of like-minded people, especially if you pick a special interest holiday.